It's like she's a Barbie with two perfect Kens

 But wait, it just occurred to me

 So professors, teach me the math of love triangles..."

-The first assumption in a relationship described as a Love Triangle is that someone has got to go.
+The first assumption in a relationship described as a Love Triangle is that someone's got to go.
 There is a lot of good drama/comedy in that little conundrum.

-Even if the writer chooses to challenge that assumption, there will be some pretty tricky footwork required to make it all come out to a resolution.
+Even if the writer chooses to challenge that assumption,note there will be some pretty tricky footwork required to make it all come out to a resolution.

 Here are the possible triangles.
 Put one to work.

 Note: These are all point-in-time snapshots.
 It could be the situation at the beginning or it could evolve into this situation.
 These are often used to construct different faces of Love Polyhedra.
 A common Relationship Writing Fumble is to attempt one type of triangle but end up creating a different one (usually a less heteronormative one).

 1. Alice wants both Bob and Charlie, but cannot decide which.
 Both are unrequited or their wishes are unimportant at this point.

 - The classic Betty and Veronica trope.
 See that page for details.

 2. Alice wants Bob, Bob wants Claire, and Claire wants Alice.
 Sometimes referred to as a Bizarre Love Triangle, after the New Order song.
 It can involve as many people as you like, turning it into a square, pentagon or more, but ultimately the love remains unrequited.